Christina Koch: Research and training

-From 2007 to 2009, Koch worked as an Electrical Engineer in the Space Department of the Applied Physics Laboratory at Johns Hopkins University focusing on space science instrument development.
-She contributed to instruments studying radiation particles for NASA missions, including the Juno and Van Allen Probes.
-The following year, Koch completed tours of Palmer Station in Antarctica and multiple winter seasons at Summit Station in Greenland.
-In 2012, she worked at the National Oceanic and Atmospheric Administration (NOAA) in two capacities: first as a Field Engineer at NOAA's Global Monitoring Division Baseline Observatory in Barrow Alaska (now Utqiaġvik), and then as Station Chief of the American Samoa Observatory.
+From 2007 to 2009, Koch worked as an electrical engineer in the Space Department of the Johns Hopkins University Applied Physics Laboratory, focusing on space-science instrument development.
+She contributed to instruments studying radiation particles for NASA missions, including Juno and Van Allen Probes.
+The following year, she completed tours at Palmer Station in Antarctica and multiple winter seasons at Summit Station in Greenland.
+In 2012, she joined the National Oceanic and Atmospheric Administration (NOAA), first as a field engineer at the Global Monitoring Division Baseline Observatory in Barrow, Alaska (now Utqiaġvik), and later as station chief of the American Samoa Observatory.

 Astronaut career

-Koch graduated from the NASA Academy program at GSFC in 2001.
-She worked as an Electrical Engineer in the Laboratory for High Energy Astrophysics at GSFC from 2002 to 2004.
+In June 2013, Koch was selected by NASA as part of Astronaut Group 21, becoming one of four NASA astronauts born in the Grand Rapids metropolitan area, alongside Roger B. Chaffee, Jack R. Lousma and David Leestma.
+She completed her training in July 2015, qualifying her for future missions.
+Her astronaut candidate training included scientific and technical briefings, intensive instruction in International Space Station systems, spacewalks, robotics, physiological training, T-38 flight training, and water and wilderness survival training.

-In June 2013, Koch was selected by NASA as part of Astronaut Group 21.
-She completed training in July 2015, making her available for future missions.
-Her Astronaut Candidate Training included scientific and technical briefings, intensive instruction in International Space Station systems, spacewalks, robotics, physiological training, T-38 flight training, and water and wilderness survival training.
+Expeditions 59-61

 Expedition 59 crew members Anne McClain, Oleg Kononenko, and David Saint-Jacques welcome their new crew members, Nick Hague, Alexey Ovchinin, and Koch (bottom right) who arrived at the International Space Station on March 14, 2019.

-On March 14, 2019, Koch launched to the International Space Station on Soyuz MS-12, alongside Aleksey Ovchinin and Nick Hague, to join the Expedition 59/60/61 crew.
+On March 14, 2019, Koch launched to the International Space Station aboard Soyuz MS-12 with Aleksey Ovchinin and Nick Hague to join the Expedition 59/60/61 crew.

-Koch was scheduled to perform her first EVA on March 29; this would have been the first all-female spacewalk alongside Anne McClain, but spacesuit sizing issues resulted in it being reassigned from McClain to Hague.
-Koch performed the first all-female spacewalk with Jessica Meir on October 18, as part of a lengthy series of upgrades to the ISS' power systems and physics observatories.
-Koch and Meir followed the historic walk with two more female team walks in January 2020.
+Koch was scheduled to perform her first extravehicular activity (EVA) on March 29, in what would have been the first all‑female spacewalk alongside Anne McClain.
+However, spacesuit sizing constraints led to McClain being replaced by Hague.
+Koch later performed the first all‑female spacewalk with Jessica Meir on October 18, as part of a series of upgrades to the ISS power systems and physics observatories.
+Koch and Meir conducted two additional all‑female spacewalks in January 2020.

-On April 17, 2019, due to reassignment schedules with the Commercial Crew Development program, Koch's mission was extended to February 2020.
-She returned to Earth on February 6 after 328 days – the longest single continuous stay in space for a woman, exceeding Peggy Whitson's 289 days.
-In addition, for a first-time astronaut, this NASA mission change has never happened before.
-Koch's extended mission is being used to study the physical, biological, and mental effects of long-term space travel on women.
+On April 17, 2019, due to reassignment schedules associated with the Commercial Crew Development program, Koch's mission was extended to February 2020.
+She returned to Earth on February 6 after 328 days in space – the longest single continuous spaceflight by a woman, surpassing Peggy Whitson's 289-day record.
+The extension marked the first time NASA had lengthened a first‑time astronaut's mission in this way.
+Koch's extended stay is being used to study the physical, biological, and psychological effects of long‑duration spaceflight on women.
+During the mission, she made the first edit to Wikipedia from space to add a description of her own spacewalk.